 We will provide the appropriate clearance permit:

-- work clearance permit – valid for 14 days;
+- Building or Structure Move permit – valid for 14 days;

 - know your route before transporting tall equipment;